SwimmingHoles.info logo

 ALMOND FINGER LAKE [ALMO]: Swimming place in lake.
 Swimsuits are customary here although on the far side it's optional.
 PHOTO.
 Here is a note from a vistor:"This is a beautiful place to swim/paddle.
 As far as facilities are concerned, there is a single pit toilet in the parking area and a gravel parking lot big enough to hold 12-20 cars.
 There are no trash cans, so picnickers should be prepared to carry out whatever they bring in.
 Because Fontana Lake (of which Finger Lake is a tributary of) is a man-made lake, there are no sand beaches surrounding the lake, but there is a gravel peninsula shaded by evergreens that makes for easy access; however, don't plan on bringing the family and picnic blankets because there isn't all that much room and what there is, is rocky and sloping.
 There is little privacy at the access point as the highway borders it, so skinny dipping during the day may be out, although I am confident that a walk along the lake's shoreline will lead to more secluded areas.
 One thing to note: because this is a man-made lake, it is EXTREMELY deep and not very graded, meaning that the bottom pretty much drops out on you 10 or so feet from the shore.
 Poor swimmers and small children should probably wear some sort of flotation device."

 To get there: from Bryson City head southwest on RT 19/74 til you come to RT 28 north in Robbinsville.
 Turn here and as you join RT 28 north you will see the lake on the left.
 (It's much easier to spot after you've passed it, crossed over the lake, and turned around.)
 There is a parking area here.
-LAT, LON [N83/W84]: lat=35.36606, lon=-83.55533(source: DeLorme) (accuracy:approximate): LINK TO GOOGLE MAP.
+LAT, LON : lat=35.36606, lon=-83.55533(source: DeLorme) (accuracy:approximate): LINK TO GOOGLE MAP.
 Very confident.
 Not verified.
 Updated 1/2/2007.

-QUEENS LAKE [QUEE]: Remote and secluded lake situated in the Nantahala Gorge area.
-To get there: Follow RT 19/74 through the Nantahala Gorge from Bryson City.
-At the end of the Gorge theres a campground called Rocky Waters on the left,just past there also on the left is a road called Windingstairs road.
-Take this road to the top and you will see Queens Lake on the right.
+QUEENS LAKE [QUEE]: Remote and secluded lake situated in the Nantahala Gorge area.PHOTO , YOUTUBE VIDEO To get there: Follow RT 19/74 through the Nantahala Gorge from Bryson City.
+At the end of the Gorge theres a campground called Rocky Waters on the left, just past there also on the left is a road called Winding Stairs road.
+Turning and proceeding to the lake would be the shortest way but there may be a locked gate.
+If the gate is locked, You�ll have to go the long way.
+Continue up RT 19 to Wayah Rd.
+Turn Left (you can only turn left and this is also the major launch point for most rafters as well as the power plant is there).
+Go about 4 miles to Winding Stairs Rd. on left.
+Follow Winding Stairs all the way to the lake.
 This place is so remote that it can be regarded as swimsuit optional area.
-LAT, LON [N83/W84]: lat=35.27747, lon=-83.65656(source: DeLorme) (accuracy:approximate): LINK TO GOOGLE MAP.
+LAT, LON : lat=35.27747, lon=-83.65656(source: DeLorme) (accuracy:approximate): LINK TO GOOGLE MAP.
 Very confident.
 Not verified.
 Updated 1/2/2007.

 CONFIDENCE Very confident